explodinglabs/explodinglabs.github.io/_airflow/2017-10-20-testing-airflow-operators.markdown

 redirect_from: /airflow/testing-airflow-operators
 comments: true
 ---
-It takes a few lines of setup before you can test an Airflow operator's method.
+It takes a few lines of setup before you can test an Airflow operator.

-1. Create a DAG.
+1. Instantiate a (fake) DAG.
-2. Create the operator.
+2. Instantiate the operator we're testing.
-3. Create a TaskInstance.
+3. Instantiate a TaskInstance.

 Then you can test the method.